adaptris-labs/interlok-soiltype-demo-auth/README.md

 * Bad username + password returns a 403

 __Might take a while to start up with some errors logged; just be patient!__

+## Virtualbox / docker toolbox notes

+- You will probably need to explicitly mount a shared folder into the docker `default` machine before the volume mounts work.